gitkraken/vscode-gitlens/README.md

 - **Branches** &mdash; lists the local branches

   - Indicates which branch is the current branch and [optionally](#repositories-explorer-settings 'Jump to the Repositories explorer settings') shows the remote tracking branch
-  - A context menu provides _Open Branches in Remote_, and _Refresh_ commands
+  - A context menu provides _Open Branches on Remote_, and _Refresh_ commands
   - Branches expand to show its revision (commit) history
     - Provides indicator dots on each branch icon which denote the following:
       - _None_ &mdash; no upstream or up-to-date with the upstream